MESH-Research/Pilcrow/docs/contributing/testing.md

 ```sh
 yarn test
 ```

-This will initiate all server and client tests to be run synchronously.
+This will initiate a synchronous run of all tests.

 ### Server Unit Tests